NS-unina/SCASS/AttackGraph/README.md

    make scenario2
    ```

-Notably, to work this utitulity requires docker
+Notably, this utility requires Docker to work.